 Openness should be core to all processes and outcomes.
-This serves two key purposes - promoting transparency, and ensuring interoperability between the judicial platform and other systems.
-Designing for openness from an interoperability perspective includes building and promoting open-source code as the eCourts mission is already doing.
+This serves two key purposes - promoting transparency and ensuring interoperability between the judicial platform and other systems.
+Designing for openness from an interoperability perspective includes building and promoting open-source code as the e-Courts mission is already doing.
+FOSS software can be relied on not only in the interest of cost and development time, but also because it allows configurability and adaptability and allows collaborative development.
 Along with this, it should also include open data, designs, standards, licenses, research, infrastructure, APIs and more.
 The design should also promote interoperability to help realise inter-platform efficiencies.
-Adopting algorithmic transparency to make available AI algorithms and design models will enable independent and transparently conducted, periodic technical audits.
+Such interoperability should uphold the principle of independence of the judiciary and adhere to the data governance framework that is being formulated.
+Further, adopting algorithmic transparency to make available AI algorithms and design models will enable independent and transparently conducted, periodic technical audits.